dlion/domenicoluciani/_posts/2013-04-14-unlimited-kiko-coupon.md

 ---
 layout: post
-title: "Illimited Kiko Coupon"
+title: "Unlimited Kiko Coupon"
 date: 2013-04-14 22:12:00
 categories: [Past, Security, Programming]
 cover: "/assets/images/covers/kiko.jpg"
 ---

-A few weeks ago I saw a Facebook application that allows to get a coupon to receive a "free nail varnish", it's very simple and clean: Puts a "like", insert your datas and done, you receive your coupon and your free nail varnish but there is a limitation: You can take it only once.... are you sure about it ?
+A few weeks ago I saw a Facebook application that allows to get a coupon to receive a "free nail varnish", it's very simple and clean: Puts a "like", insert yours data and done, you will receive your coupon and your free nail varnish, but there is a limitation: You can take it only once.... maybe.

 Just for fun (ok and for my girlfriend too) I studied how this application works and I ask to my self a simple question: Can I have more ?